jessenich/base-discord-bot/README.md

-# base-discord-bot
-A starter discord bot
+A starter discord bot that @mmizer never even used.